 According to the Centers for Disease Control and Prevention, more than 73 million American adults have high cholesterol, but less than one-third of them have the condition under control.
 The good news is that changes in lifestyle, medications, or a combination of both may help you get your cholesterol back to healthy levels.
 Your physician can work with you to find the right combination of treatments.

-For Good Health Know Your Cholesterol Levels
+Know Your Cholesterol Levels

 The amount of cholesterol in your blood has a lot to do with your chances of getting cardiovascular disease (CVD).
 High blood cholesterol is one of the major risk factors for CVD.
 In fact, the higher your blood cholesterol level, the greater your risk of developing CVD or having a heart attack.
 Learn what your numbers mean.